Zbee/DuRBO/README.md

 - Manipulate that data with phpquery into a usable array of information
 - If a user is specified, remove items that they have already seen before
 - Return XML which [IFTTT checks every 15 minutes or so](https://ifttt.com/wtf)
-- Create recipe to check DuRB and download beatmaps to dropbox
+- Create recipe to check DuRBO and download beatmaps to dropbox

 ## Caveats
 - Would need to use something like [phpquery](https://github.com/tobiaszcudnik/phpquery) to get the contents of the ranked beatmaps page.